 In addition there are sizes ranging from 7 – 12 in order to cover all requirements both male and female.

-Other key features of the gloves include bi-colour to easily detect and abrasion, cut or tear to the gloves that could alter the dielectric properties of the product – this includes class 1 / 2 / 3 / 4 insulating gloves.
+Other key features of the electrical gloves include bi-colour to easily detect and abrasion, cut or tear to the gloves that could alter the dielectric properties of the product – this includes class 1 / 2 / 3 / 4 insulating gloves.

-There is also clear marking and a rolled cuff on some models to allow for easy handling.
+There is also clear marking and a rolled cuff on some gloves to allow for easy handling and comfort.

 - Size – between 7-12 for either male of female use